tiany7/COMS-4156-Project/README.md

 ### Alternative

 Taking advantage of bazel's online compilation functionality(i.e. http_archive and git_repositories ), we can include grpc as a library link instead of downloading the whole stuff.
-Mysql C++ drivers are also included in the git set up of WORKSPACE page.
+MySQL C++ drivers are also included in the git set up of WORKSPACE page.

 `See /WORKSPACE`

-Remote mysql repository link:
+Remote MySQL repository link:
 `https://github.com/tiany7/mysql_dependencies`

-#Install the Mysql libraries.
+#Install the MySQL libraries.

 `sudo apt-get update && sudo apt-get install libmysqlclient-dev`

-#install the mysql and boot up the mysql server on the same machine which you are using.
+#install the MySQL and boot up the MySQL server on the same machine which you are using.

 Follow this link.

 `https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html`

-After this step, try to compile a simple mysql rpc-http client
+After this step, try to compile a simple MySQL rpc-http client

 ## Compilation